Redefining Digital Health Interfaces with Large Language Models: Data availability

 \section{Data availability}

-This research has been conducted using the UK Biobank resource.
+This research has been conducted using the UK Biobank resource under application number 105160.
 Data from UK Biobank is accessible through a request process (\url{https://www.ukbiobank.ac.uk/enable-your-research/register}).
 The authors had no special access or privileges when accessing the data.